Can “Traditional Paths” Pull You Away from Your True Calling?

 This year, 36% of the incoming class arrived at Stern with either a background in finance or consulting.
 However, around 60% of us will graduate from Stern with a job in one of those two industries.
 What causes this consolidation in career trajectory?

 I have no doubt that part of this uptick is a result of natural selection—people choose Stern because of its strength in investment banking and management consulting.
 But more than that, Stern, like every top business school in the country, has a few industries that float to the top of recruiting opportunities and can draw in students who had never given the industries a second thought.

-For the past several weeks, as the recruiting rush has started in earnest, I’ve been wondering how much of the excitement (and pressure) of wooing and being wooed by Stern’s top recruiters drives a wedge between the target careers that MBA1s started at Stern with, and the employers with whom they’ll end up.
+For the past several weeks, as the recruiting rush has started in earnest, I’ve been wondering how much of the excitement (and pressure) of wooing and being wooed by Stern’s top recruiters drives a wedge between the target careers with which MBA1s started at Stern and the employers with whom they’ll end up.

 Probably more than any career trajectory that students come into Stern interested in that can fall prey to the recruiting rush is entrepreneurship.
 Before entrepreneurial students even have the chance to get their feet wet, formal recruiting begins.
 Fear of missing out is very real and, from what I heard from other students, a prevailing thought is, “if I don’t get on board the train now, I may never get to board at all.”

 Furthermore, formal recruiting is a very structured process and there is no ambiguity (right down to the color and style of tie to wear).
 Entrepreneurship, unsurprisingly, is the exact opposite—while Stern is filled with resources for aspiring entrepreneurs, the path to a successful, post-grad career is one you have to blaze on your own.
 That is a daunting proposition.